Flagsmith/flagsmith-flutter-client/README.md

 ## Override default configuration

-By default, client is using default configuration.
-You can override configuration as follows:
+By default, the client uses the default configuration.
+You can override this configuration as follows:

-override just API uri with your own one
 ```dart
 var bulletClient = BulletTrainClient(
       config: BulletTrainConfig(